 The Chocolatiers, true to their name, are chocolatiers—simple as that.
 The team met as confectioners do—in a chocolate festival held in the mountaintop village of Bonsel, known to tourists as the “Sweetest Place On Marblearth”.
 The Chocolatiers worked in towns surrounding the base of Mt.
 Bonsel, with Choc from Giradel, Cocoa from Lindel, Mocha from Toblel, and Fudge from Ferrel.
 Bonbon, fittingly, worked in Bonsel itself and organized the festival, where the goal was to create the longest chocolate bar in the world and set a world record.
 Over the course of ten days, the confectioners worked day and night to cook and shape the bar, and in the end, they succeeded.

 Shortly after they broke the world record, the chocolatiers celebrated the occasion with an official ceremony and reception.
 The ceremony was attended by marbles from across the South American region, including several celebrities.
-The guest speaker of the night was none other than “King” Candy of the Jawbreakers, who had entered the Surculo two years prior.
+The guest speaker of the night was none other than “Royal” Candy of the Jawbreakers, who had entered the Surculo two years prior.

 “As my career in sports has taught me, you have to do the things you love in life, and when you work really hard at those things, you create something that is bigger than yourself.
 These chocolatiers have quite literally achieved that, and I congratulate them on this momentous achievement.
 Keep on rolling.”

 The next week, the five met up to celebrate, catch-up, and determine what they would do with the leftover part of the chocolate bar, which was being stored in a gymnasium.
 As they were discussing, Cocoa rolled away from the group and behind the bar.
-She sprinted towards the bar and leaped off of a ramp, jumping over the piece of chocolate.
+They sprinted towards the bar and leaped off of a ramp, jumping over the piece of chocolate.
 The four other members of the group, after measuring the bar to be about 30 centimeters long, then took their turns.
 Each of them landed at around 20-25 centimeters, with Fudge accidentally landing on the strip of chocolate and snapping it in half.

 “That was the most embarrassing moment of my life,” Fudge recalled, shuddering.
 “I let it get to me a little too much, though.
 If I could redo my reaction to that, I would have accepted the invitation to join the Chocolatiers from day one.”